 Did you know that according to the EPA, the average American person will produce about 5.91 pounds of trash, with about 1.51 pounds being recycled; 4.40 pounds is the rough average daily waste per person.

-A couple things that are going to be a problem is plastic but I am going to try and do away with as much as I can I will start using wax wraps instead of cling wrap and try to not buy anything wrapped in plastic.
-The other is going to be diapers I have 3 in diapers right now one I will start potty training soon ( and no cloth are not an option plus pretty sure my parents wouldn’t really be down with that lol and I really don’t want to have to deal with them).
+A couple of things that are going to be a problem is plastic but I am going to try and do away with as much as I can I will start using wax wraps (which I need to get made) instead of cling wrap and try to not buy anything wrapped in plastic.
+The other is going to be diapers I have 4 in diapers right now one I will start potty training soon ( and no cloth are not an option plus pretty sure my parents wouldn’t really be down with that lol and I really don’t want to have to deal with them).

 I will also be trying to use less electricity, water, and propane and try to get these bills much lower then they are now.